Our Passion is Providing a British-Style of Football Education

 This is achieved by incorporating small-sided games and game-based situational activities, the underlying principles of which aim to develop players as team members with increased skills to understand the different mental aspects of the game.

 Both age groups learn to play a number of variations of the game, from five-a-side up.
 The players have the opportunity to compete in league football, cup competitions and one-day tournaments.

 The ultimate aim is to develop children into diverse and adaptable players who can utilise the skills they learn with BFA in their future football endeavours.

 iNTERLiga is a tournament played between the different BFA locations every term (3 times a year).
-The tournament is typically organized on Saturdays at the prestigeous YC&AC in Yokohama.
+The tournament is typically organized on Saturdays at the prestigeous YC&AC in Yokohama, or the beautiful turf pitch at BST Nagasawa ground.
 Members from the Bulldogs, Lions, Academy and Academy Stars are divided into teams of their own age groups, and compete against each other and some local International school teams.